 Our everyday experience is governed by the world of systems and control.
+In nature as well as in the man-made world, dynamical systems are ubiquitous.
 We are increasingly dependent on the purposeful, robust, safe and efficient functioning of dynamical systems around us.
-Systems and control deals with the analysis, design, and control of dynamical systems in order to respond in a specific manner.
-The properties of real systems typically evolves with time and the information that we can obtain from them through measured signals is uncertain.
-At the Division of Systems and Control, we investigate ways of developing mathematical models for dynamical systems and signals that reflect their main features and allow for powerful methods to extract information and act on this.
-We do research in this area with applications such as biomedicine, wireless communication, wastewater treatment, and navigation.
+We investigate ways of developing stochastic mathematical models for dynamical systems and the signals they generate, and we develop powerful methods to extract useful information.
+Our research has a wide range of applications such as biomedicine, wireless communication, navigation and wastewater treatment.